-Revaluations were performed for a selected portfolio of the Council's general fund assets at 1 April 2011.
-From review of the results of this revaluation exercise it was identified that a material revaluation loss of £3.2 million was incurred the land at Colchester Leisure World.
-This revaluation loss has been taken to the 'Cultural and related services' line in the Comprehensive Income and Expenditure Statement.
+Revaluations were performed for a selected portfolio of the Council's general fund assets at 1 April 2012.
+From review of the results of this revaluation exercise it was identified that a material revaluation loss of £1.2 million was incurred against the Medical Reception buildings transferred to the Council from the Ministry of Defence.
+This revaluation loss has been taken to the 'Planning services' line in the Comprehensive Income and Expenditure Statement.
 This loss has then been transferred from the General Fund to the Capital Adjustment Account in the Movement in Reserves Statement, in accordance with statutory regulations.